richplastow/20231104-running-rust-four-ways/README.md

 `dist\1-standalone-binary\greet.exe "quick check"`

-If you're on macOS, Linux or Windows WSL, the 'dist/1-standalone-binary/' directory should just contain a Rust binary with no extension named 'greet'.
+If you're on macOS, Linux or Windows WSL, the 'dist/1-standalone-binary/' directory should just contain a Rust binary with no extension, named 'greet'.
 Check that it runs:
 `./dist/1-standalone-binary/greet "quick check"`